-Leon Acord is an award-winning actor who has appeared in over 35 films you've never seen and 30 plays you've never heard of.
-Possible exceptions include the digital TV series Old Dogs & New Tricks on Amazon Prime Video (which he created, wrote & co-produced), and the stage hit Carved in Stone (in which he played Quentin Crisp in both SF and LA productions).
-His 2020 memoir, SUB-LEBRITY: The Queer Life of a Show-Biz Footnote, is now available in paperback & e-book on Amazon, and arrives soon in audio book.
-He wrote his one-man show Last Sunday in June (1996) and co-authored the 2014 play Setting the Record Gay.
-He was a "Take Five" columnist for Back Stage West throughout 2009 and a former contributor to Huffington Post.
-He has also written for San Francisco Examiner and the journal Human Prospect.
+His new book, Expletives Not Deleted, is available in paperback & e-book on Amazon.
+His 2020 memoir, SUB-LEBRITY: The Queer Life of a Show-Biz Footnote, was a five-star Amazon bestseller.
+He wrote his one-man show Last Sunday in June (1996) and co-authored the 2014 play Setting the Record Gay, in which he played himself.
+He was a "Take Five" columnist for Back Stage throughout 2009, and a former contributor to Huffington Post.
+He's also written for San Francisco Examiner, WeHo News, and the journal Human Prospect.
 He currently lives in West LA with husband Laurence Whiting & their cat Toby.